What are Regional Partnerships?

 The nine Regional Partnerships are shown on the map below.
 They are from west to east: Mallee, Wimmera Southern Mallee, Great South Coast, Central Highlands, Loddon Campaspe, Barwon, Goulburn, Ovens Murray and Gippsland.

 Each Regional Partnership is made up of community and business leaders who are passionate about regional Victoria.
-They are joined on the Partnership by the CEOs of local councils, a representative of Regional Development Australia and a Victorian Government Deputy Secretary, so that all levels of Government are represented.
-Regional Partnerships were the centrepiece of Victoria’s Regional Statement.
+They are joined on the Partnership by the CEOs of local councils, a representative of Regional Development Australia and a Victorian Government Deputy Secretary, ensuring all levels of Government are represented.

 What do Regional Partnerships do?